What If…?

 -You’re stranded on an island with one person and one object of your choice.
 Who is the person and what is the object?

--If you were a cartoon character, who would you be?
+-If you were a cartoon character, who would you be and why?

 -What is something your friends know about you but your parents don’t?